- Academic English Studies (ESL)

 - brief bibliography or list of sources (as relevant)

 - anticipated AV needs and any other logistical or technical requirements

 If you are a student, please indicate if your presentation will be drawn from work in a course or internship, is part of a thesis, or is based on independent research.

 If submitting a full panel, please include the above information for all presenters on the panel.

 Gender Studies Symposium Planning Committee

-Announcement of accepted proposals will be made by early December.
+Announcement of accepted proposals will be made in December.
 The full schedule will be posted to the website in early January.